 Many insects eat leaves as their main food source.
 Stick insects and caterpillars can’t do without their own particular food plants.
 It is therefore very important that you can recognize the food plants so you can pick the correct leaves in your garden or forest area.

-The most imported food plant is bramble.
+The most important food plant for stick insects is blackberry (Rubus sp.).
 It is eaten by many species of stick insects and is an excellent food source.
 The extra bonus point for this plant is that is stays green in winter.
 Even if it is freezing or there is snow you can find fresh bramble leaves as long as the plants grow in a semi-protected area like along a wall or house.

 Also an important food plant is oak.
 It is also eaten by a lot of stick insects and leaf insects, for example Phyllium sp.
 Phillipines and Extatosoma tiaratum.
 The leaves do not stay green in winter, so it is not a food source all year round.

 Hazel is also a popular food source for stick insects.
-It unfortunately does not stay green all year round.
+It unfortunately does not stay green all year round, so in winter it cannot be found.